ngendah/blom/README.md

 2. using an IDE such as Visual studio code(with CMake plugins) or JetBrains CLion.

-3. using Docker with the enclosed dockerfile.
-Ideal if you don't want to install the prequisites on the host and have some knowledge of Docker.
+3. using Docker with the enclosed Dockerfile.
+Ideal if you need an isolated build environment and have some knowledge of Docker.

 #### Prequisites: